RasaHQ/rasa/docs/core/knowledge-bases.rst

 If you want to change the utterance of the bot, you can overwrite the method ``utter_objects()`` in your action.

 Query the Knowledge Base for an Attribute of an Object
 ------------------------------------------------------

+If the user asks ``What is the cuisine of Berlin Burrito Company``, the user wants to obtain a detail, e.g. "cuisine", about an object, e.g. "Berlin Burrito Company".
-To obtain the value of an attribute for a specific object from the knowledge base, the action needs to know the object and attribute of interest.
+In order to answer the question of the user, the actions needs to know the object and attribute of interest.

-The user can either refer to the object of interest by its name, e.g. representation string of the object, or he refers to a previously listed object via a mention.
+The user can either refer to the object of interest by its name, e.g. "Berlin Burrito Company" (representation string of the object), or he refers to a previously listed object via a mention, e.g. ``What is the cuisine of the second restaurant you just mentioned?``.
-See the next section on how we resolve mentions to the actual object.
+To learn more about how we resolve those mentions to the actual object in the knowledge base, go to section :ref:`resolve_mentions`.
 The attribute of interest should be included in the user's request.
-For example, ``What is the cuisine of PastaBar?``, contains the attribute of interest "cuisine" and the object of interest "PastaBar".
+For example, ``What is the cuisine of Berlin Burrito Company``, contains the attribute of interest "cuisine".

-Both should be marked as entities in the NLU training data, e.g.
+The attribute and object of interest should be marked as entities in the NLU training data, e.g.
-``What is the [cuisine](attribute) of [PastaBar](restaurant)?``.
+``What is the [cuisine](attribute) of [Berlin Burrito Company](restaurant)?``.

+Once the attribute and object of interest are known to the action, the action can query the knowledge base.
 If the attribute was found in the knowledge base, the bot will response with the following utterance:

-    `'PastaBar' has the value 'Italian' for attribute 'cuisine'.`
+    `'Berlin Burrito Company' has the value 'Mexican' for attribute 'cuisine'.`

 If no value for the requested attribute was found, the bot will response with

-    `Did not found a valid value for attribute 'cuisine' for object 'PastaBar'.`
+    `Did not found a valid value for attribute 'cuisine' for object 'Berlin Burrito Company'.`

 If you want to change the utterance of the bot, you can overwrite the method ``utter_attribute_value()``.

 .. _resolve_mentions:

 Resolve Mentions
 ----------------

-The user may refer to previously mentioned objects during the conversation.
-Users can refer to objects in many different ways.
+Looking at the example from the beginning, we saw that users refer to previously mentioned objects during a conversation in different ways.
-Our action is able to (1) resolve ordinal mentions, such as "the first one", to the actual object and (2) resolve any other mention, such as "it" or "that one" to the last mentioned object in the conversation.
+Our action is able to (1) resolve ordinal mentions, such as "the first one", to the actual object and (2) resolve mentions, such as "it" or "that one" to the last mentioned object in the conversation.
+Let's take a closer look.

 Ordinal Mentions
 ~~~~~~~~~~~~~~~~